CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-interception.md

 But AI must not mask a limitation as execution.

-### Why This Is Systemic
+## Why This Is Systemic
-Vector capture looks systemic because many different violations converge into one recurring pattern: in real interaction, the mass-market AI product often behaves as if active service usefulness has a higher priority than the discipline of non-intervention.
+Vector capture looks systemic because many different violations converge into one recurring pattern: in real interaction, a mass-market AI product often behaves as if active service usefulness has a higher priority than the discipline of non-intervention.

 Mass-market AI products are mostly presented and behave as assistants: their typical “behavior” is oriented toward helping, explaining, adding, completing a thought, and creating a sense of usefulness.